-No matter how you do it —and I will show the easy the way—farmland is one of the best performing types of real estate.
+No matter how you do it —and I will show the easy way—farmland is one of the best performing types of real estate.
 According to the National Council of Real Estate Investment Fiduciaries, the 25-year average return on commercial and residential real estate is 10.3%, while farmland is 11.2% (as of May 2021).
 Those are averages and returns will vary by region and individual property.
 But farmland has done better, overall, in the last 25 years.

 Obviously, you could go out and buy farmland, but that seems like a lot of work, and putting hundreds of thousands or millions of dollars into a property may not be prudent for everyone.
 So here are some ways to invest in farmland with less capital, without an agent, and from your couch.

 - AcreTrader.com lists pieces of farmland that investors can partially own by choosing their investment amount.
 Income and gains (if the property is sold) are then split between the owners.
-Land sold on the site has alredy been reviewed and vetted by the staff, so there is some expert advice already built in.
+Land sold on the site has already been reviewed and vetted by the staff, so there is some expert advice already built in.

 - FarmTogether is a similar site.

-- HarvestReturns another option.
+- HarvestReturns is another option.

 - Farmland LP focuses on sustainable farming.

 - You could also buy a REIT (real estate investment trust), which trades just like a stock.
-The trust owns farmland, and through buying the REIT, you own a piece of it too.
+The trust owns farmland, and by buying the REIT, you own a piece of it too.
 The two major farmland companies have NOT performed great though.

 Investment Grade (IG) Wines as an Alternative Investment: 11%